-During the same 7-day posting period identified in Section 6(b), all interested volunteers from other Portsmouth site employers may notify the USW Union Hall of their desire to be considered as candidates for the USW openings posted by MCS and at the Union Hall.
-The Union will provide MCS Labor Relations a list of potential candidates from those who notify the Union during the bid period, ranking in site-wide seniority order.
-The Company will make two attempts to contact the individuals via telephone and request a resume citing qualifications which will be reviewed prior to arranging for an interview.
-Such employees must be qualified for the vacancy and have written proof of such qualification in their possession at the time the vacancy is being filled.
+During the same 7-day posting period identified in Section 6(b), all interested volunteers actively employed by other Portsmouth site contractors may notify the USW Union Hall of their desire to be a candidate for the USW openings posted by MCS and at the Union Hall.

+The Union will provide MCS HR/LR department with a list of qualified candidates, from those who notify the Union during the bid period, ranking in site-wide seniority order.
+Such employees must be qualified for the vacancy.
+Written proof of such qualification(s), including resume, must be submitted by the candidate to the Union Hall at the time the vacancy is posted.
+The Union Hall will submit resume and supporting documentation to MCS HR/LR department.
+The USW candidate will also apply on MCS Career website during posting.

+- a.
+The Company will review the submitted resume(s) and supporting documentation. - b.
+The USW Candidate must participate in the interview process and successfully demonstrate his/her qualifications and knowledge as pertaining to the job opening.
+Failure of the employee to participate in the interview process will result in the employee being deemed disqualified and not eligible. - c.
+The Company will select the most senior qualified USW candidate.